Learn

 back: zależeć od

-But sometimes the better review is the whole example:
+But sometimes the better review is the whole example set:

 Material: English lesson about dependency verbs